jadiha/jadiha/README.md

 ## 🌟 Current Work & Projects
 - **Zoober**: Developing an autonomous food delivery system for the Toronto Zoo, integrating ROS, REST APIs, and Azure for seamless operation.
 - **Concordia App**: Coordinating volunteers and services in the Dominican Republic with Develop For Good.
-- **Signverse**: Building an ASL Translator to convert sign language gestures into text or speech using computer vision.
 - **Personal Website**: Creating a platform to showcase my projects and blogs while enhancing my web development skills.

 ## 💻 Skills & Tools